obsidianmd/obsidian-help/en/Obsidian Web Clipper/Interpret web pages.md

 **Start the Ollama server**

-To allow a browser extension to interact with Ollama you must give it explicit instruction when running the server, or else you will see a `403` error.
+To allow a browser extension to interact with Ollama you must [give it explicit instruction](https://github.com/ollama/ollama/issues/2308) when running the server, or else you will see a `403` error.

 Close the Ollama app, and run the following command in your terminal.
-The `chrome-extension` protocol should be changed to your browser's extension protocol if you don't use Chrome.
+The protocol should be changed to your browser's extension protocol if you don't use Chrome or Firefox.

 ```
-OLLAMA_ORIGINS=chrome-extension://* ollama serve
+OLLAMA_ORIGINS=moz-extension://*,chrome-extension://* ollama serve
 ```

 Then run your model with Ollama the normal way, e.g.